Requirements: All account types

 To add locations one by one, simply login to the Bullseye admin and type in the location information.
 You can follow these simple instructions:

 Login to the admin and select Manage Locations > Add Location.
 You will be taken to the Locations Details tab:

 NOTE: We suggest including complete address information to plot the location accurately on the map.
 You can select Save at the top or bottom of the form when you have all the information you need entered.
 You will need to fill out the required fields within a tab before moving to the next tab.
 The Save button gives you the options Save and Next if you would like to save the information for the tab you are filling out, and go to the next tab, or Save and Close if you want to close the location after filling out the current tab.

 Location Name: Enter the name of the store or dealer.

 Country: Select the appropriate country from the drop down menu

 Address 1-4: Enter the street address without including city/state/zip code.
 If you are using the standard Bullseye interfaces, only information in address 1 and 2 will be displayed in the search results.
 Address 1 should only include the building number/street.
 Mall or Plaza information should go in Address 2.
 Address 3 and 4 can be used if you have additional information and are developing a custom search interface.

 State: Select the State.

-Web Only Location: Bullseye allows you to display Web Only (internet based locations) in addition to regular brick and mortar locations.
+Internet Location: Bullseye allows you to display Web Only (internet based locations) in addition to regular brick and mortar locations.
 Select Yes if the location will be an internet location.
 For information on including Internet Locations in the search results, see Configure Internet Locations.